Allie Egan on Starting a Company While Pregnant During a Pandemic

 I remind myself that knowledge is power, and that giving other women the tools to access knowledge about their own health is truly priceless.

 What is your favorite Natalist product?

-My morning sickness was especially terrible this time around during the first trimester, so The Good Morning Tea was a staple in my routine.
+My morning sickness was especially terrible this time around during the first trimester, so the Nausea Relief Tea was a staple in my routine.
 It instantly soothes my stomach.
 I find myself sipping on it throughout the day now just because it tastes so good!